msaroufim/Discord-PDFPreview/README.md

 * You can render the first page of a pdf in Discord
 * Bot is totally OK to use locally and I've been using with fren

+Just make sure to put in an app token and you should be good to go

 ![CAPTURE.JPG](CAPTURE.JPG)

 ## What still needs to be done